AirScan: Colombia

 On December 13, 1998, AirScan misidentified the village of Santo Domingo as a hostile guerrilla target, leading to a cluster bomb attack by Colombian Air Force units which killed eighteen civilians, including nine children.
 While the AirScan aircraft was in the vicinity, and deserved the action by the Colombian Air Force they were not involved in the operation.
 Three employees of AirScan were flying the Skymaster plane from which they provided the Colombian military with the coordinates to drop the bombs.
 The operation had been planned at Occidental's complex in Caño Limón by the CAF and AirScan.

 AirScan is one of the named defendants in the lawsuit Galvis Mujica v.
-Occidental Petroleum, et al. filed April 23, 2003 in the US District Court in Los Angeles.
-The suit was filed by the Washington DC based International Labor Rights Fund and is based on the Alien Tort Claims Act.
+Occidental Petroleum, et al. filed April 23, 2003, in the US District Court in Los Angeles.
+The suit was filed by the Washington, D.C.–based International Labor Rights Fund and is based on the Alien Tort Claims Act.
 The AirScan employees, Arthur McClintock, Jose Orta, and Charlie Denny have disappeared and their location remains unknown.
 The Coast Guard is investigating whether Orta, who was allegedly flying the plane, was a military officer on active duty at the Coast Guard at the time.
 AirScan has denied any responsibility for the events.

-US Representative Jan Schakowsky's letter to Colin Powell in November 2002 requests he decertify the Colombian Air Force's 1st Combat Command, located at Palanquero airbase, and so that the elements involved in the Santo Domingo attack may stop receiving US funding.
-US Ambassador Anne Patterson had recommended this action as well and in the summer of 2004, Secretary of State Powell did decertify the unit.
-He is, however, still reluctant to support finding the three pilots, as Rep. Schakowsky had also requested.
+United States Representative Jan Schakowsky's letter to Colin Powell in November 2002 requested he decertify the Colombian Air Force's 1st Combat Command, located at Palanquero airbase, and so that the elements involved in the Santo Domingo attack may stop receiving United States funding.
+United States Ambassador Anne W. Patterson had recommended this action as well and in the summer of 2004, Secretary of State Powell did decertify the unit.
+He is, however, still reluctant to support finding the three pilots, as Representative Schakowsky had also requested.

 Africa

 AirScan has been implicated in running Pentagon weapons to counter-insurgency operations in Uganda, as well as to rebels in the Sudan fighting the Khartoum regime.

 AirScan was hired by the MPLA government of Angola in late 1997 to provide surveillance of the mostly Chevron owned oil installations in the Cabinda region, a region Angola had just weeks earlier led an offensive from into the Congo.
 The MPLA had several firms hired in the region including Defence Systems Limited and MPRI, who had been set receive the contract but pulled out at the last moment.

 The timing and location of hiring AirScan leads some to believe these firms are providing covert training and assistance in oil wealthy areas of Africa.
-Brigadier General Joe Stringham, a founding member of AirScan and in charge of operations in Cabinda was responsible for many covert counter-insurgency activities in El Salvador during their dirty war in the '80s.
+Brigadier General Joe Stringham, a founding member of AirScan and in charge of operations in Cabinda was responsible for many covert counter-insurgency activities in El Salvador during their dirty war in the 1980s.